 What about recycled PET plastic?

-In the past few years, the sustainable fashion sphere has been introduced to recycled PET plastic, which has been touted as a “more sustainable” replacement for polyester fabrics.
+In the past few years, the sustainable fashion sphere has been introduced to this recycled PET plastic fibre, which has been touted as a “more sustainable” replacement for polyester fabrics.
 Recycled PET plastic is usually made from recycled plastic bottles.
-Buying recycled PET plastic means that you’re minimising waste and cutting out the fossil fuel industry.
+Buying recycled PET plastic means that you’re minimising waste and cutting out the fossil fuel industry, which is positive, but remember that fast fashion brands simply replacing a small portion of their collection with a recycled PET range doesn’t suddenly make them a brand worth supporting, as their impact is hugely wasteful across the board.
+Not to mention recycled polyester still sheds microplastics.

-Be careful with fleeces, though.
+If you do purchase recycled PET garments from better brands, be extra careful with fleeces.
 Studies have shown that plastic microfibres are polluting waterways at an alarming rate and that fleece made from recycled PET plastic may be more polluting than its original form.

 More on those microfibres